budjb/giphy/README.md

 ## Favorites

-Each displayed Giphy image has a heart icon underneath the image.
-To mark an image as one of your favorites, click the heart icon.
+Each displayed Giphy image may be clicked to view a larger version of it.
+While the image is zoomed in, users may click the heart icon to mark an image as  a favorite.
 The icon will change from an outline to solid.
-To remove the image from your favorites, simply click the solid heart icon, which will make the icon revert to an outlined heart image.
+To remove the image as a favorite, simply click the solid heart icon, which will make the icon revert to an outlined heart image.

-To view only your favorite images, click the Favorites link at the top of the page.
-Nine images per page will be shown, and you may navigate through pages using the links at the bottom of the page (if there is more than one page).
+To view only favorite images, click the Favorites link at the top of the page.
+Nine images per page will be shown, and additional pages may be navigated to using the links at the bottom of the page (if there is more than one page).
+Making an image a favorite also turns on the ability to tag, or categorized, images with user-defined tag names.

-If you have categorized any images using tags, those tag names will appear at the top of the page.
+If images have been categorized using tags, those tag names will appear at the top of the page.
-Click any of these tags to limit your view to only those images who have that matching tag.
+Clicking any of these tags will limit the view to only those images that have the matching tag.
 Clicking the active tag will revert the page back to an unfiltered view of favorite images.

 Once an image has been marked as a favorite, a new icon that looks like a price tag will appear next to the heart icon.
 This may be used to categorize the image using tags.
 When the price tag icon is clicked, a popup will appear that shows all of the current tags assigned to the image, with a link to add additional tags.
-Tag names may be whatever you like, and any images that share a specific tag may be considered part of the same "category".
+Tag names are arbitrary, and any images that share a specific tag may be considered part of the same "category".
 Tags may also be removed from within the popup by hovering over the tag and clicking the X icon that appears.

 ## Searching